 Since the characteristics of the plugs have not changed, only the packaging and the fact they are now cross-platformed to new vehicles, the plugs must be removed from their existing containers, and repackaged under the new name.

 “We took in all the stock on behalf of the major automaker, shucked it out of its existing packaging and repackaged it into the new brand.
 This is known as washing inventory.
-It is an extremely time-consuming, labor-intensive process that is best provided by an experienced contract packager like Fapco.
+It is an extremely time-consuming, labor-intensive process that is best provided by an experienced contract packaging company like Fapco.
 Once they are repackaged we return them to the distribution network—for which we are completely programmed with our system for the OEM,” he states.

 To get a feel for the scope of this project, imagine organizing your labor force to receive multiple truckloads of 13 SKUs of spark plugs on skids, break down the skids, empty out the boxes, open up each box to remove 104 sparkplugs per box, remove each plug from a box then reversing the process by repackaging each plug into the new box, then place 104 plugs into an overpack box, fill skids to the proper unit load level, then prepare skids of each SKU for truckload shipment.